-- Advancement Grant – For students enrolled in a non-degree (non-matriculated) course or program that will improve his/her ability to get a job or that encourages further study
+- Advancement Grant: This program is for students enrolled in a non-degree (non-matriculated) course or program that will improve his/her ability to get a job or that encourages further study.

-- Vermont Incentive Grant – For students enrolled full-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs
+- Vermont Incentive Grant: This is for students enrolled full-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs.

-- Vermont Part-Time Grant – For students enrolled part-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs
+- Vermont Part-Time Grant: This program is intended for students enrolled part-time in an undergraduate or certificate program that is approved by the U.S. Department of Education to participate in the Federal Title IV aid programs.